+'''

 data_type a_pointer_to_data_type;

+'''

 A pointer needs to be assigned to a valid memory location.
 The operating system takes care of this.
-An illegal access will kill the program just like in Remark 3.14.
-The address-of operator &, which was already mentioned in ptr_x contains the memory address of var_x.
-The dereferencing operator is the counterpart to the &-operator.
-It allows to access the data inside the given address.
-Continuing the previous example ptr_x = 12;

-Section 3.2 for the scanf-statement, returns the address of a variable.
+An illegal access will kill the program just like in Remark 2.14.
+The address-of operator &, which was already mentioned in Section 2.2 for the scanf-statement, returns the address of a variable.
 In the case of an integer this looks like: